matman26/nornir_csv/README.md

 ### Groups
 The `groups_file` is optional.
-It can be used to set default values for the base attributes of each host (for example, if every host of the same groups uses the same credentials).
-Any attributes that are non-base attributes will be added to the 'data' container inside the generated group, similar two how it behaves with hosts.
-The groups file is optional.
+It can be used to set default values for the base attributes of each host (for example, if every host of the same group uses the same credentials).
+Any attributes that are non-base attributes will be added to the 'data' container inside the generated group, similar to how it behaves with hosts.
+If no groups are specified in the csv file, hosts can still be assigned to groups but these will hold no data.

 ```csv
 name,username,password,dns_server